dhay/onenote2xml/ONE/XML/README.md

 and sets the text to the value returned by `get_xml_text()` member function.
 Most derived classes only need to override `get_xml_text()` function.

+`MakeXmlComment()` function generates an optional comment string for the XML element.

 `MakeClass` *classmethod* function builds a class object from the provided base class (`PropertyObject` or derived, returned by `PropertyObjectFactory.get_property_class()`).